nikhil550/fabric-samples/auction/ascending-auction/README.md

 ## Auction design

-While the auction is run by organizations that are members of the Fabric network, the buyers and sellers who participate in the auction are individual users from those organizations.
-Users create a bid or ask to sell or buy and homogenous good.
+While the auction is run by organizations that are members of the Fabric network, the buyers and sellers who participate in the auction are individual users that are members of those organizations.
+Users create bids or asks to buy or sell a homogenous good.
 Each bid (or ask) specifies the quantity of the good that the user is willing to buy (or sell) at a given price.
 Only the buyer or seller of the good can create or remove the bid.
-Bids and asks are stored in the private data collections of the organizations participating in the auction.
-The price at which users are willing to buy or sell is not shared with other organizations.
-Bidders do not need to create a bid that is unique to each auction.
-Bids or asks can be added to any auction that sells the item.
+Bids and asks are stored in the private data collection of the members organization.
+As a result, the price at which users are willing to buy or sell is not shared with other organizations that are members of the network.

 Each auction consists of multiple rounds.
-Each round has a price that the good can be bought or sold for. users can add their bids or asks to each round, announcing the quantity of the good that they are willing to buy or sell at the round price.
-When quantity demanded by bids is greater than the supply provided by asks, a new round of the auction is created.
+Each round has a price at which good can be bought or sold.
+Users add their bid or ask to each round seperately, announcing that they are willing to buy or sell a certain quanitity at the round price.
+When the quantity demanded by bids is greater than the supply provided by asks, a new round of the auction is created.
 The new round raises the price by a set increment, and allows buyers and sellers to submit new bids.
-Users only reveal the quantity that they are willing to buy or sell at a given price, without revealing their full bids.
+Users only reveal the quantity that they are willing to buy or sell at the price of a round.
+The full bid is kept private.
 When the quantity for a round is sufficient to meet supply, the auction is closed and the goods are allocated from the sellers to the buyers at the final round price.

 |  Round | Price | Bids:<br />Bidder - Quantity |Asks:<br />Seller - Quantity |
 | -----------|-----------|---------|---------|